P-ict0/ExamGradeCalculator/README.md

 # Passing Grade Calculator

-This Python program calculates the passing grade needed for a course based on the grades obtained in assignments and exams.
+This Python program calculates the passing grade needed for a course based on the grades obtained in assignments.

 ## Usage